Koepel/Fun_with_millis/README.md

 Maybe in the future I will add a few more:
 Softly pulse a led PWM and make the brightness according to the human eye.
 Play a tune without delay, using millis() and a "update" function as an alternative for the ToneMelody example.
-Detecting when a button is pressed for a short or longer time, or accelerate the increase of a value when a button is pressed longer.
+Increase a value with acceleration when a button is kept pressed.